shmmsra/byoa/README.md

 ### Common Issues

 **Application won't launch**
-- Ensure you have macOS 13.3 or later
+- **macOS**: Ensure you have macOS 13.3 or later and Xcode Command Line Tools are installed
-- Check that Xcode Command Line Tools are installed
+- **Windows**: Ensure you have Windows 10 or later and Visual Studio C++ tools are installed
-- Try rebuilding: `rm -rf build && yarn cmake:configure && yarn cmake:build`
+- Try rebuilding: `rm -rf build && yarn cmake:configure && yarn cmake:build` (use `rmdir /s build` on Windows)

 **API Key not working**
 - Verify the API key is correct in Settings